See all Profiles

 Biography

-Dr. Husain's community involvement includes serving as Vice President of the Yaqeen Institute for Islamic Research (YIIR), a board member of The Conscious Kid Library, a former Vice President and then two-term national President of the Muslim Students Association of the US and Canada (MSA National) and Vice President of the Islamic Society of North America (ISNA).
+Dr. Husain's community involvement includes serving as President and a Founder of the National Association of Muslims in Social Work (NAMSW), founding Vice President of the Yaqeen Institute for Islamic Research (YIIR), a founding board member of The Conscious Kid Library, a former Vice President and then two-term national President of the Muslim Students Association of the US and Canada (MSA National) and Vice President of the Islamic Society of North America (ISNA).
 He also serves as an advisory board member of the Peaceful Families Project (PFP), dedicated to preventing domestic violence.